How Meat, Poultry, And Fish Affect Cardiovascular, Death Risk - UrduPoint

 How Meat, Poultry, And Fish Affect Cardiovascular, Death Risk

-"The increased absolute risks were less than 2% over the 30 years of follow-up," add the authors.More in-depth detail shows that for every 2 additional servings of processed meat per week, the relative risk of all-cause mortality rose by 3% compared with those who did not eat processed meat.The same was true for each additional 2 servings of unprocessed meat.Study of �critical public health' importanceThe authors deem the findings of "critical public health" importance.
+"The increased absolute risks were less than 2% over the 30 years of follow-up," add the authors.More in-depth detail shows that for every 2 additional servings of processed meat per week, the relative risk of all-cause mortality rose by 3% compared with those who did not eat processed meat.Study of �critical public health' importanceThe authors deem the findings of "critical public health" importance.

 They also note that more research is necessary to strengthen the findings.As it stands, the current study has some limitations, such as the self-reported nature of dietary data.
 This may have resulted in over or underestimation of the association.Secondly, the scientists did not have any data on the method of food preparation.